- Parliamentary Business

 - Senator CAMERON

-Content WindowJOINT SELECT COMMITTEE ON THE PARLIAMENTARY BUDGET OFFICE - 28/02/2011 - Role and functions of the Parliamentary Budget Office
+Content WindowJOINT SELECT COMMITTEE ON THE PARLIAMENTARY BUDGET OFFICE

 CHAIR —Welcome to the hearing.
 I know that you are aware of your obligations, which you can confirm before parliamentary committees.
 You will also of course appreciate that your evidence today is going to be recorded by Hansard and, as you know, attracts parliamentary privilege.
 We have received a supplementary submission and we thank you for that.
 It is something that you flagged to the committee when you appeared before us previously.
 Before we ask you questions did you want to make any further submission to the committee or make any opening statement?